swagtop/bevy-flake/docs/details.md

 Other shells do this through `LD_LIBRARY_PATH`, but this requires you to set it every time you want to run the binary.
-Setting it with `rpath` lets you run the binary even if you're no longer in the `default` shell, as long as those dependencies are in your `/nix/store`.
+Setting it with `rpath` lets you run the binary even if you're no longer in the `develop` shell, so long as those dependencies are still in your `/nix/store`.

-More packages can be added to the `default` shell, by adding them to the `devShellPackages` list.
+More packages can be added to the `develop` shell, by adding them to the `devShellPackages` list.
 This is also where you can add `mold` as a linker, to minimize time spent staring at the compilation progress bar while developing.
 [More on that here.](tweaks.md#using-the-mold-linker)